-Art in Nature Trust Board
+Art in Nature Arboretum Trust

-Vision of Trust
+Vision of the Trust

-To see the park used to its full potential by the community and recognized as a regional resource of botanical, cultural and recreational significance.
+To see the park used to its full potential by the community and recognised as a regional resource of botanical, cultural and recreational significance.
 The art-in-nature experience invites generations in a family to come out together, groups of friends to share a walk, and children to be outdoors on a creative adventure.

 Purpose of the Charitable Trust

-1. Management of the tree collection for carbon sequestration and global biodiversity
+Management of the tree collection for carbon sequestration and global biodiversity

-2. Curation of the sculpture collection
+Curation of the sculpture collection

-3. Ongoing rehabilitation and management of the formerly derelict quarry site
+Ongoing rehabilitation and management of the formerly derelict quarry site

-4. Accessible, safe, and welcoming recreational space
+Accessible, safe, and welcoming recreational space

-5. Provision of creative resources and space for art-in-nature education
+Provision of creative resources and space for art-in-nature education

-6. Recognition that the park’s long-term protection ultimately relies on a sound business proposition
+Recognition that the park’s long-term protection ultimately relies on a sound business proposition

 Trust Board